sfjohnson/waterslide/README.md

 The C/C++/Rust code runs a WebSocket server that provides live data.
 An interface called the monitor connects to this server and provides audio meters, timing graphs, and detailed information on the status and health of the stream.

-Note: the monitor interface is due for a redesign once video is implemented.
+Note: monitor redesign coming soon!

 <img alt="monitor screenshot" src="monitor-screenshot.png" width="600" />